 Founded in 2005, QSpot LGBT Community Center fosters the health, well-being and pride of NJ’s LGBT community by providing resources, referrals, education, and outreach.
 QSpot is also home to QFEST New Jersey LGBT Film and Digital Media Festival, NJ’s only LGBT film festival, which strives to support and promote LGBT film & digital media, the individuals who create it, and the people and stories they highlight.
 Additional QSpot arts programming includes the QSpot Marching Band, film club and Creative Expressions Group.
-QSpot works tirelessly to fulfill its mission while operating a safe and welcoming 2000 sq ft community center in Ocean Grove, NJ.
+QSpot works tirelessly to fulfill its mission while operating a safe and welcoming 2000 sq ft community center in Asbury Park/Ocean Grove, NJ.

 QSpot is the only LGBT community center serving the diverse cities of Asbury Park, Ocean Grove, Red Bank, Long Branch, Toms River, Princeton, Trenton and others while operating as a 501(c) tax exempt non-profit organization.

 QSpot provides vital services to this under-served community including education, advocacy and support for LGBT youth, LGBT seniors, parents and families of LGBT, individual and group mental health counseling, internships, HIV support groups, transgender support group, 12-step recovery groups, job resource center, book club, women’s discussion group and more.
 QSpot is also a meeting place for other LGBT organizations and individuals looking for a welcoming place to hold important professional and personal events.